Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample11_RecognizeIdDocuments.md

 var client = new FormRecognizerClient(new Uri(endpoint), credential);
 ```

-## Recognize Id documents from a URI
+## Recognize ID documents from a URI

-To recognize Id documents from a URI, use the `StartRecognizeIdDocumentsFromUriAsync` method.
+To recognize ID documents from a URI, use the `StartRecognizeIdDocumentsFromUriAsync` method.

 For simplicity, we are not showing all the fields that the service returns.
 To see the list of all the supported fields returned by service and its corresponding types, consult: [here](https://aka.ms/formrecognizer/iddocumentfields).